About

 In 1903, Miss Jekyll’s designs were rewarded with silver and bronze medals from The Royal Horticultural Society and National Rose Society.

-Over a century later, we’ve reintroduced the Munstead Flower Glasses so your own arrangements may benefit from their uncluttered lines.
+Over a century later, we have reintroduced the Munstead Flower Glasses so your own arrangements may benefit from their uncluttered lines.

 One of the most influential garden designers of the twentieth century, Miss Jekyll created some 400 gardens across the British Isles, Europe and America.
 More than 100 of them, including her own at Munstead Wood in Surrey, were in partnership with the architect Sir Edwin Lutyens.